 The trick for preserving energy and time lies in the tiny word “NO!”
-The word which is so hated by both, children and adults alike, as no one likes to get a negative answer.
+The word is so hated by both children and adults alike, as no one likes to get a negative answer.
 When we ask a question, we usually desire a positive reply.
 Of course!
 Otherwise, we would not ask.
 For example, can I eat some ice cream?
 We want to eat ice cream, and a negative answer is not what we want to hear.
-But the NO word is vital for our mental health, for using our limited time and energy.
-It is appropriate to say, “not now” and disregard the text that just came in.
+But the NO word is vital for our mental health, using our limited time and energy.
+It is appropriate to say “not now” and disregard the text that just came in.
 Not now, I’ll get back to you!
 Setting the boundaries between unavailability and getting lost in the sand and water is the key!

 The last word: “If I am not for myself, who am I?
 And when I am for myself, what am I?
 And if not now, when?
 “Tractate Avot, 1, 13 – When I’m unengaged!